gasolin/blog/source/_posts/hello-world.md

 ---
 title: Hello Hexo
 ---
-I just migrated my blog from Blogger to [Hexo](https://hexo.io/)!
-Because I'd like use Markdown to write things efficiently, and think if I can integrate blog as part of my homepage.
+I just **migrated my blog** from Blogger to Github (via [Hexo](https://hexo.io/))!
+Because I'd like use Markdown to write things efficiently, and think if I can integrate blog as part of my homepage (which soon or later will be hosted on github).

+## Migrate from blogger

 To migrate from blogger, I use these instructions: